MKGourab/Food-Delivery-Time-Prediction/README.md

 # Food Delivery Time Prediction Web Application

 This is a web application built using Flask that predicts the delivery time for a delivery based on various factors.
 The application uses a linear regression algorithm to process input data and provide an estimated delivery time.
+The application can be deployed on AWS Elastic Beanstalk.

 ## Getting Started